openknowledgeireland/openknowledgeireland.github.io/open-access-in-ireland.md

 </h3>

 <p class="western" lang="en-GB">
   <span style="font-size: small;">In summer 2004, the Irish Research eLibrary (IReL) was launched, giving online access to a wide range of key research journals.
 The <i>National Principles on Open Access Policy Statement </i>were launched on Oct 23rd 2012 at the Digital Repository of Ireland Conference by Sean Sherlock, Minister of State, Department of Enterprise, Jobs & Innovation and Department of Education & Skills with responsibility for Research & Innovation.
-The policy consists of a ‘Green way’ mandate and encouragement to publish in ’Gold’ OA journals.
+The policy consists of a 'Green way' mandate and encouragement to publish in 'Gold' OA journals.
 It aligns with the European policy for Horizon 2020.
 OA on national level is managed by the National Steering Committee on OA Policy, see table 3.</span>
 </p>

 <p class="western" lang="en-GB">